 Hyundai Ioniq Hybrid interior & comfort

 The Ioniq’s interior is unexceptional – just a bit grey and plasticky, in general – but feels well built and is straightforward to use.
 It’s also a comfortable car that’s quiet (provided you don’t ask for hard acceleration) and you get a comprehensive touchscreen sat nav and media system as standard – with a big 10.25-inch screen in all but the cheapest version.
 The option of a 'Red Umber' interior is a nice post-facelift touch that adds a dash of personality.

 There’s a degree of clunkiness to the way the Ioniq deals with scarred road surfaces – it’s bumpier than we’d like around town, certainly – but for the most part its soft suspension keeps you well cushioned from bad road surfaces.

 Hyundai Ioniq Hybrid dashboard

-The electric blue trim highlights and gloss-black inserts in the Ioniq’s dashboard add a welcome flash of colour and texture in an otherwise rather dreary-looking but very logical dash.
+The electric blue trim highlights and gloss-black inserts in the Ioniq’s dashboard add a welcome flash of colour and texture in an otherwise rather dreary-looking but very logical dashboard.
 Everything’s where you expect it to be and takes only a few moments to fathom out, even if it’s your first time in the Hyundai.

 Equipment, options & accessories